 Q: Does the department do musicals?

 A: The department tries to do a wide range of productions.
-In your four years at UVM, we try to offer historical classics, comedies, American classics, contemporary works, social issues as well as the musical.
+During the typical four years that a student attends UVM, we try to offer historical classics, American classics, contemporary works, plays with social messages, as well as the musical.
 So in those four years we might produce at least two musicals.
-That being aid, there are other venues in the are that offer musical theatre productions which our students participate: the Players (SGA funded student theatre organization).
-St. Michael's College summer playhouse, the Lyric Theatre (a community organization producing two large scaled productions each year).
-We have one class in THE 016: Musical Theatre Performance which is offered by Lecturer Bill Reed.
+There are also other venues in the area that offer musical theatre productions in which our students sometimes participate: St. Michael's Playhouse, Lyric Theatre (a community organization producing two large scaled productions each year).
+The Department also offers a musical theatre performance course.

 Q: What is the relationship between theatre and dance?

-A: Dance is a new minor on the campus of UVM.
-The Department of Theatre is proud to have Professor Paul Besaw, director of the dance program, as a secondary appointee within the theatre program.
-We work closely to provide our students in dance and theatre the best opportunities in collaboration not only in movement/choregraphy but also technical support: lighting and stage management.
+A: A minor is Dance is offered at UVM.
+Professor Paul Besaw, director of the dance program, is a secondary appointee within the Department of Theatre.
+We work closely to provide our students in dance and theatre the best opportunities in collaboration not only in movement/choreography but also technical support: lighting design and stage management for concerts.